ietf-gitwg/using-github/draft-thomson-git-using-github.md

 [GitLab](https://about.gitlab.com/) provide a similar feature set.
 In additional to a hosted service, software for custom installations exists.

-This document concentrates primarily on GitHub.
+This document concentrates primarily on GitHub as it has the most active community of contributors.
 As a result, some content might not be applicable to other similar services.
 A working group that decides to adopt an alternative tool or service can still benefit from the general guidance in this document.

 ## Document Goals